DemeSteve/policies/PVP.policy.md

 # PVP - Pediatric Vital Parameters
 Welcome to PVP - Pediatric Vital Parameters (hereinafter referred to as the app) for Android!

-The app is incredibly simple yet powerful.
-If you ever find yourself in a situation where you've misplaced your phone, and it's likely nearby but you can't locate it, simply use this application.
-Just send the secret SMS code, that you've previously set, to your phone from another device, and your device will start ringing on max volume even if it's on mute!

 **In order to function properly this app does not require your phone to be connected to the internet, Wi-Fi, mobile data, or Bluetooth to be activated.**

 ## ENTITY REFERENCE: